Read on for some interesting facts about dentures

-To people who haven’t experienced dentures themselves, there are plenty of ideas and myths that could pop up when that word comes up in the dentist’s chair.
+To people who haven’t experienced dentures themselves, there are plenty of ideas and myths that come to mind when that word comes up in the dentist’s chair.

-We’ll dive a little deeper into four specific facts about dentures that you may not know and clear up some of these misunderstandings along the way.
+We’ll dive a little deeper into four specific facts about dentures — and people with dentures — that you may not know and clear up some of these misunderstandings along the way.

 One of the most common misconceptions is twofold: